-GBC is authorized by the Michigan State Department of Education to award Master of Arts, Bachelor of Science, Bachelor of Religious Education, Bachelor of Music, and Associate of Arts degrees.
+Grace is authorized by the Michigan State Department of Education to award Bachelor of Science, Bachelor of Religious Education, Bachelor of Music, and Associate of Arts degrees.

 Documents from all of these agencies are available for review upon request in the Administration Office.